pie-viking-3/Arduino-LED-Blinking/README.md

 QA checks included LED pin configuration, blinking interval, code readability, and README documentation completeness.

 Physical hardware testing was not performed because a physical Arduino board was not available.

-Physical hardware testing was not performed because a physical Arduino board was not available.